 All resources in a response shall include a type property named "@odata.type".
-All embedded objects in a response should include a type property named "@odata.type."
+If support of generic OData clients is desired, all structured properties in a response should include a type property named "@odata.type."
 The value of the type property shall be a URL fragment that specifies the type of the resource as defined within, or referenced by, the metadata document and shall be of the form: